NM-02 (Mexico City Metro): History

 In 2003, as part of a plan to modernize Mexico City Metro, Mexico City's government acquired 45 new NM-02 units to be used in Line 2 with a cost of 550 million dollars.
 Out of those 45 trains, 31 were already in service during 2005.
 The trains that were replaced by NM-02 in Line 2, were sent to be serviced in order to be transferred for their use in other lines.

 The trains were manufactured by Canadian Bombardier and Spanish Construcciones y Auxiliar de Ferrocarriles (CAF).
 17 units were provided by CAF and the rest by Bombardier.

 CAF had previously supplied trains for the Mexico City Metro with the NE-92.

 In 2011, STC retired MP-68 units from service in Line 7 and replaced them with NM-02 trains, which had been already servicing Line 7 with a few leased units from Line 2 since 2009.

+As part of preparations for the 2026 FIFA World Cup, the Sistema de Transporte Colectivo installed non-slip seats and backrests at several NM-02 trains.